 - a.
-No off-campus person may use dorm facilities without permission.
+No off-campus person may use dorm facilities without permission from the office of dean.
 Prospective students are generally allowed to visit SFWBC with prior approval by the respective dean. - b.
 Adults who are beyond potential student age and children under 13 are not allowed to stay in the dorm at any time except during an emergency as deemed by the Dean of Students - c.
-Former students who attended SFWBC and are in good standing may, under circumstances deemed to be acceptable by the administration, be given permission to stay in the dorms for a limited time and as room availability allows. - 1) This is with the stipulation they agree to abide by any and all rules and policies during that stay. - 2) A general charge of \$15.00 a night will apply for anyone staying on campus; this will not include meals. - d.
-Since Southeastern is a local church and missions minded institution we reserve the right to allow those in ministry to stay on campus while preaching in chapel and teaching in the class room. - e.
+Former students who attended SFWBC and are in good standing may, under circumstances deemed to be acceptable by the administration, be given permission to stay in the dorms for a limited time and as room availability allows. - 1) This is with the stipulation they agree to abide by any and all rules and policies during that stay. - 2) A general charge of \$15.00 a night may apply for anyone staying on campus. - 3) Since Southeastern is a local church and missions minded institution we reserve the right to allow those in ministry to stay on campus while preaching in chapel and teaching in the class room. - d.
 If at any time a person who by permission is staying in the dorm breaches the rules or policies, they will be required to exit the dorm and campus.

-14.8 Inspection of rooms:
+21. 8 Inspection of rooms:

 - a.
 Southeastern reserves the right to do random inspections of any room and its contents at any time we deem to be necessary for the welfare of all occupants of the dorm system.

 - b.
-All students are expected to have their rooms ready for a walk-through inspection by 8:50 a.m.
-Monday through Friday.
+All students are expected to have their rooms ready for a walk-through inspection at the discretion of the Dean.

 - c.
 The following areas must be in order:

 - 1) Room straightened

 - 2) Trash emptied

 - 3) Beds made

 - 4) Furniture dusted

 - 5) Clothes hung up

 - 6) Floor cleaned

 - 7) Bathroom cleaned

 - 8) Sink area cleaned (including mirrors)

 - d.
-Students who sleep in must have room duties done by 8:50 a.m.
-Work exemptions may be obtained by those who work third shift.
-In such cases, room duties must be completed as the respective Dean determines.
+Students who sleep in must have room duties done and bed made according the schedule given by the Dean.

-14.9 End of Semester Final Inspections:
+21.9 End of Semester Final Inspections:

 - a.
 This applies when students leave at the close of the semester, withdrawal from college, or expulsion. - b.
-Your room deposit will be refunded when your room is determined to be clean by the Dean of Men or Dean of Women. - 1) This fee will be retained for second semester if the student will be returning. - 2) This fee will be refunded at the end of the year per request of the student and clearance from the respective Dean.
+Your room deposit will be refunded when your room is determined to be clean by the Dean of Men or Dean of Women. - 1) This fee will be retained for second semester if the student will be returning. - 2) This fee will be refunded at the end of the year per request of the student and clearance from the respective Dean. - c.

-- c.
 The room must be cleaned thoroughly.
 A room is not considered clean when items are left in the hallway or outside the dorm. - d.
-Any damages caused by the student beyond reasonable wear and tear will be added to the student's bill. - e.
+Any damages caused by the student beyond reasonable wear and tear will be added to the student's bill.

+- e.
 Dorm key, room key, and mail box key must be turned in. - f.
 If a dorm room is not cleaned according to the established school policy the student will forfeit his/her room deposit and a damage fee might be assessed to the student.

-14.10 Quiet hours/Study hours:
+21. 10 Quiet hours/Study hours: